Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 ## Price Manipulation Mitigation

-Last thing worth mentioning discussing is how price manipulation is mitigated in Uniswap.
+Another important topic is price manipulation and how it's mitigated in Uniswap.

 It's theoretically possible to manipulate a pool's price to your advantage: for example, buy a big amount of tokens to raise its price and get a profit on a third-party DeFi service that uses Uniswap price oracles, then trade the tokens back to the real price.
 To mitigate such attacks, Uniswap tracks prices **at the end of a block**, *after* the last trade of a block.
 This removes the possibility of in-block price manipulations.

+Technically, prices in the Uniswap oracle are updated at the beginning of each block, and each price is calculated before the first swap in a block.

 ## Price Oracle Implementation